AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 ## Future Work

+In order to make running experiments easier we plan on modifying the gravity powered system further.
+The goal is to make all the platforms easily adjustable in order to manually change the flowrate of both the water with fluoride and the coagulant.
+It would be ideal to only use one stock concentration of PACl and change the flow rates in order to achieve the desired concentrations in the system.

 ## Bibliography
 ADA.
 (2017).
 Fluoride: Topical and Systemic Supplements.
 Retrieved from https://www.ada.org/en/member-center/oral-health-topics/fluoride-topical-and-systemic-supplements

+Akpan, P. Mehrabyan, T. Sausele, D., Fluoride, Spring 2018.
+Retriecved from https://github.com/AguaClara/fluoride/blob/master/FluorideReportSp18.md

 Arlappa, N., Aatif Qureshi, I., and Srinivas, R. (2013).
 Fluorosis in India: an overview.
 Int J Res Dev Health, 1(2).